ezzcodeezzlife/ezzcodeezzlife/README.md

 ## About Me
 👨‍💻 Developer
-🌐 Focused on creating impactful and innovative software solutions 🤝 Open for collaboration and exciting projects
+🌐 Focused on creating impactful and innovative software 🤝 Open for collaboration and exciting projects

 ## Connect with Me